List of birds of the European Netherlands

 This is a list of the bird species recorded in the Netherlands.
-The avifauna of the Netherlands included a total of 568 species documented in the wild through October 2024 according to Checklist of Dutch Bird Species with supplemental additions from Avibase.
+The avifauna of the European Netherlands included a total of 568 species documented in the wild through October 2024 according to Checklist of Dutch Bird Species with supplemental additions from Avibase.
 The checklist "incorporates all decisions by the Dutch rarities committee 'Commissie Dwaalgasten Nederlandse Avifauna' (CDNA) and the Dutch taxonomic committee 'Commissie Systematiek Nederlandse Avifauna' (CSNA)".
 Of these species, 14 have been introduced by humans, and one is extinct.
 Two species were inadequately documented before 1800.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (English and scientific names) are those of The Clements Checklist of Birds of the World, 2022 edition.

 The following tags have been used to highlight some categories of occurrence.
 The notes of population status such as "endangered" apply to the world population and are from Bird Checklists of the World.